Pulastya-B/Seismocast-Magnitude-Predictor/README.md

 # 🌍 SeismoCast: Earthquake Magnitude Estimation using Machine Learning

 **SeismoCast** is a machine learning-based simulation tool designed to estimate earthquake magnitudes using spatial and temporal features like latitude, longitude, depth, and time.
-This project is developed as part of a hackathon and demonstrates how machine learning can assist in seismic awareness and risk analysis.
+This project is developed as part of a personal project and demonstrates how machine learning can assist in seismic awareness and risk analysis.

 ---